codefellows/seattle-iOS-401d8/01-intro-swift-3/class-1/README.md

 #Week 1 - Class 1
 ##Lab Assignment
 Create a Playground including the following:
+* Write a function that has a Int parameter with a default value of 0.
-* Write a function that takes in a string, checks if it can be converted to a number, and returns a optional number
+* Write a function that takes in a string, checks if it can be converted to a Float, and returns a optional Float
 * Write a function that takes in a tuple (Int, Int) and returns the sum of the 2 values as Int
-* Write a function that take in a string, and returns a message: “String contains n characters”
+* Write a function that take in a String, and returns a message: “String contains *n* characters”
 * Write a function that takes in a string and reverses it.
-Use a simple for loop
+* Write a function called ``

 ##Reading Assignment:
 * Swift Programming Guide
 	* Arrays